albertknows/albert_on_data/content/pages/about.md

 ---
 title: about
 seo_title: About
-seo_desc: A Personal Site in a Non-Personal World
+seo_desc: A Personal Site in a Non-Personal World, Albert Farrales
 ---

 Welcome to my website.
-I'm the second best blogger on the planet besides Creed Bratton.
-Hopefully this website can replace having no Twitter or Instagram for now.
+I asipre to have a blog website as great as Creed Brattons eventually.
+Hopefully this website can replace my inactivity on social media for now.
 After college I plan to move to Seattle and hopefully start a career in IT before eventually applying for an MBA and climb the corporate ladder even further.
 (Please don't end up in a cubicle).
 Currently I'm an Account Manager at OMT Enterprises facilitating the Amazon Vendor Central/Seller Central Sector emphasizing on order fullfillment, advertising analytics, shipment logistics, and research and development.

   Hobbies: Poker, Basketball, Stock Options (r/WallStreetBets)